MoskvinAlexey/researched_filter_algorithms/README.md

-degree_project: Developing an application for the research of filter algorithms
+Application for the researched filter algorithms
 ==============